4.21 from 293 votes

 Lately I’ve been focusing on my protein intake and looking for easy ways to increase the amount of protein I’m eating each day.

 I eat oatmeal for breakfast almost daily and love it, but on it’s own it’s not super protein-rich.
-So recently I took my basic overnight oats recipe and added protein powder to create this protein overnight oats recipe.
+So recently I took my regular overnight oats recipe and added protein powder to create this protein overnight oats recipe.

-Jar of protein overnight oats topped with berries, almonds and peanut butter.
+A jar of protein overnight oats topped with berries, almonds and peanut butter.

 Why Add Protein?